TigerClips1/Doki_Doki_Literature_Club_With_ironmouse/CREDIT.md

 7. and huge thanks to (GHOSTKingoSA for this mod template) without his mod template this mod will not be made for andriod and ios and mac

 8. blacklight5h (helping with the codeing/story)

+9. Doki-Doki-Takeover team (for the fire main menu audio i add from the DDTO mod on Friday Night funkin a rythm game by ninja muffan and DDTO mod is open source)